qinggao68/Project-4-Customer-Churn-Prediction/README.md

 # Future Work
 I am currently working on the app, which will be uploaded to the Shiny server, and it will contain data visualization and prediction of a customer's churn rate.

 I also plan to hyperparameter tuning the models I built to improve the accuracy rate.
+And, perhaps build couple more models using different feature selection and resampling methods other than StepWise and ROSE.

 # Reference
 [TrustTheData's Kaggle Notebook done using Python] https://www.kaggle.com/code/kmalit/bank-customer-churn-prediction